GEM-benchmark/NL-Augmenter/transformations/sentence_reordering/README.md

 Benchmark results:

-- Sentiment analysis: we run sentiment analysis on a 10% sample of the IMDB dataset.
-The original accuracy is 96.0 and the perturbed accuracy is 94.88.
+- Sentiment analysis: we run sentiment analysis on a 1% sample of the IMDB dataset.
+The original accuracy is 956 and the perturbed accuracy is 95.2.
+- Text summarization: we run text summarization on a 1% sample of the xsum dataset.
+The original BLEU is 15.99 and the perturbed BLEU is 9.75.

 ## Related work